waggle-sensor/summer2022/snead/daily_log.md

 #### To Do

 - first thing tomorrow I am going to drive out of Argonne campus and try to connect from a starbucks or something to see if no service truly is the issue.
-I don't know what to do after that... more help on orums I guess
+I don't know what to do after that... more help on forums I guess
 - All previous To Dos...

 ### Tuesday 7/26